anonyco/SPromiseMeSpeedJS/README.md

 1. It is called without the `new` operator.
 1. All callbacks are invoked immediately after the promise is resolved without waiting until the next tick.
 1. It has a `window.SPromise.isPromise` method you can use to determine if something is a promise.
-1. It is a lot faster than native Chromium promises, even with (suprise, suprise!) `await`.
+1. It is a lot faster than native Chromium promises, even with (surprise, surprise!) `await`.
-1. It skims and cuts corners to boost performance by reusing the same reference pased to callbacks as the source.
+1. It skims and cuts corners to boost performance by reusing the same reference passed to callbacks as the source.

 Example code snippets:
 ```HTML